-Outsourcing offers major benefits from lower costs to helping organizations remain competitive and strengthen their position in the market through increased efficiency and experienced resources.
-However, global delivery models can also bring along challenges such in changing your ways of working, language barriers, and cultural differences.
-For these reasons, nearshore outsourcing has been continually gaining traction as a popular option for IT departments to expand their teams.
+Outsourcing offers major benefits from increased productivity, lower labor costs, helping organizations remain competitive and strengthen their position in the market through increased efficiency and experienced resources.
+However, global delivery models can also bring along challenges, such as, changing your ways of working, language barriers, and cultural differences.
+For these reasons, nearshore outsourcing is continually gaining traction as a popular option for IT departments to expand their teams.
 Many companies are looking to nearshore IT outsourcing because of the closer proximity to their headquarters (usually within or close to the same time zone), reduced labor rates, and in most cases less cultural barriers.
 Still, just as like any business relationship, nearshore outsourcing partnerships shouldn’t be done without proper preparation and without important considerations.
 On the blog we are discussing some of the key ways to avoid pitfalls that commonly arise when entering into a nearshore outsourcing relationship to ensure your arrangement allows to lay the groundwork for a partnership that can last for many years to come.

 Common Pitfalls in Nearshore Outsourcing & How to Avoid Them

-Outsourcing is increasingly a complex market between regulatory changes and financial challenges, largely due to legislation around services constantly changing.
+Outsourcing is increasingly a complex market between regulatory changes and financial challenges, largely due to legislation around services in constant flux.
 Organizations can easily fail to realize the benefits of nearshore outsourcing unless they rigorously follow steps to avoid common pitfalls.
-This is often times why a company will choose to partner with an agency that covers the full life cycle of outsourcing, from strategy creation to transitioning phases and has strong outsourcing relationships already in place.
+This is often times why a company will choose to partner with an agency that covers the full life cycle of outsourcing, from strategy creation to transitioning phases and has strong outsourcing relationships already in place, like Instinctive IT.
 Such a partnership means they will manage the markets increasingly sophisticated and complex advances and make sure you are better equipped with the competence, processes and tools to realize the true benefits to your nearshore outsourcing arrangement.

 At Instinctive IT, we use our established outsourcing relationships and expertise to help organizations navigate all their options and make the right decisions when it comes to outsourcing.
 Our background and long standing outsourcing partnerships allow us to deliver outsourcing service contracts consistently, simply, and successfully to minimize risks and make the most out of the benefits.